 First thing’s first, make sure you know what theatre your performance is in!
 You can find this information on the show page or on your ticket, as well as on signs in our garage.
 Once you’re in the building, a House Manager should be able to help you locate the right theatre space.

 You’re allowed to bring your cell phone into the theatre, however we just ask that you please silence it before the show starts.
 You’ll be reminded of this during the pre-show announcements, as well.
 Please don’t be that person whose phone goes off while the actors are on stage!
 We also ask that you refrain from texting during the performance.
-The use of any device to photograph or record inside the theatre is strictly prohibited.

 You may take pictures before or after the performance or during intermission, but the use of any device to photograph or record during the performance is strictly prohibited.